IDObekpa/Project_Skillharvest/README.md

 ### Data Source
 ---

-The data used for this project was downloaded kaggle.com [Download here](https://www.kaggle.com/datasets/willianoliveiragibin/top-12-german-companies)
+The data used for this project was downloaded from kaggle's dataset- [Download here](https://www.kaggle.com/datasets/willianoliveiragibin/top-12-german-companies)

 ### Tools Used
 ---